Deutsche-Squad-Gemeinschaft/update-check/README.md

 # GitHub Actions
-Just a small repo to execute actions without creatin an AWS worker
+Just a small repo to execute actions without creating an AWS worker